What are you willing to give to get to the top?

 10. Know there’s always a light at the end of the tunnel, and never lose sight of it.
 “I’m going for this and if I’m wrong, I’ll make a change and I’ll still be fine.”
 Few people are willing to take risks because of their fear of failure.
 Don’t live like this.

 11. Admit when you’re wrong.
 Take ownership.
 Know your own weaknesses.

-12. Never lower your expectations—for anyone.
+12. Never lower your expectations – for anyone.
 “When you’re so extraordinary at your craft, when your talent is so natural and your skill is so elevated, it’s hard to understand that not everyone is like you and can do what you do.
-It’s not a matter of their trying more or working harder, they really just can’t do it.
-If it’s not handled right properly it will destroy your team.”
+It’s not a matter of them trying more or working harder, they really just can’t do it.
+If it’s not handled properly, it will destroy your team.”
 Know how to identify other people types, and respond accordingly.